 Regarded as a “privilege tax,” the annual franchise tax is levied on taxable entities based in Texas or “doing business in Texas.”

-That doesn’t necessarily mean every business must pay franchise taxes.
+That doesn’t necessarily mean every business taxes by state must pay franchise taxes.
 At the company’s outset, the state requires every qualifying business to file an annual Texas franchise tax report.
 That report determines how much tax your company has to pay, or if you have to pay at all.

 Reports and payments are submitted to the Texas Comptroller of Public Accounts.
 Your filing requirements include completing and submitting the following: